+- Parsing JSON and XML

+- Getting/setting variables

+- Accessing request body

-- Selecting a response XML template - Caching arbitrary data
+- Selecting a response XML template

+- Caching arbitrary data

 For a list of the helper methods, see Scripting Commands.

 Response Template

 When the Script has finished executing, the resulting variables are placed into an XML (or JSON) Response Template, and the resulting text is sent back to the VUI that originally called the Process.
 A Process can have only one Script, but multiple Response Templates.
 The Response Template looks after correctly escaping any values (a common error when coding manually), and can include logic (such as looping and conditional items), if required.